aspicat/shaderide/README.md

 Keep the wheel (middle mouse button) pressed and move up and down the mouse to translate the model back and forth.
 With the right mouse button clicked you can move the camera.

-Note the image icon at the bottom right corner of the code editor.
+Note the gear icon at the bottom right corner of the code editor.
 You may select textures (tex0 - tex3) for the four predefined sampler2D uniforms, which may be used for albedo, normal, metalness and roughness for example.
 In future versions could be more than the four predefined slots, so you can add them